This is a transcription of an audio lecture from Introduction to Gnostic Studies, originally given live at the Gnostic Academy of Chicago.

 If we break that down a little bit, it is everything that we have been talking about.
 It is about establishing a really deep sincerity, a deep ethic in yourself then no matter what everybody does you, you are going to be a good person.
 You are going to be a person that can feel dignity with yourself, integrity, because you know you try to do what is right, by your own conscience.

-No matter what circumstances [throws with you, your reactions to the circumstances is going to determine what happens next.
+No matter what circumstances throws at you, your reactions to the circumstances is going to determine what happens next.
 So, if you respond positively, with virtuous actions, sacrificing and helping others, then your life can slowly, gradually ascend into better circumstances.
-And if you respond to life with negativity and make things worse, getting into arguments with people, hurt people, then little by little you are going to increase your problems, and descend to lower states of being.
+If you respond to life with negativity and make things worse, getting into arguments with people, hurt people, then little by little you are going to increase your problems, and descend to lower states of being.

 So, she goes on talking about the initiate:

 “He knows, therefore that although he cannot determine the conditions under which his life must be lived, he can determine his reaction to those conditions.
 It is this fact which he bears constantly in mind in all his dealings.
 It is this realisation which enables him to raise his head above a sea of troubles and view them from the standpoint of cosmic law and spiritual principles.
 Although he cannot command the conditions to which he awakens from the sleep of birth, he is nevertheless the master of his fate, for he can manipulate those conditions in such a way that they shall bear him whithersoever he will, just as a ship can tack against a head-wind; and the worse the conditions and the stronger the wind, the swifter his progress.” ―Dion Fortune, The Training and Work of an Initiate